-The Columbia Snake River System is the leading gateway for wheat exports with 53% of U.S. wheat destined for export coming down the Columbia River alone.
-The rivers can move more volume at once, with greater fuel efficiency, making them more effective for moving grain to market then by rail or truck.
-One barge can carry the same amount as 35 rail cars or 134 18-wheelers, and a barge tow can carry more than one 100-unit train or 538 trucks.
+The Columbia Snake River System is the leading gateway for wheat exports.
+The Columbia Rive alone barges 53% of U.S. wheat destined for export.
+The rivers can move more volume at once, with greater fuel efficiency, making them more effective for moving grain to market than by rail or truck.
+One barge can carry the same amount as 35 rail cars or 134 18-wheelers.
+A barge tow can carry more than one 100-unit train or 538 trucks.
 One barge can move a ton of wheat 647 miles per gallon while a truck can only move a ton of wheat 145 miles per gallon

-The commercial benefits are apparent and the PNWA is an active voice in promoting the benefits of keeping the river systems open for navigation.
-In their own words, the PNWA is a collaboration of ports, businesses, public agencies and individuals who combine their economic and political strength in support of navigation, energy, trade and economic development throughout the Pacific Northwest.
-The organization’s history dates back to the projects of the New Deal in 1934 when the group, known as the Inland Empire Waterways Association (IEWA) at the time, petitioned President Roosevelt to fund a navigation lock along the Columbia River just east of Portland, Ore.
+The PNWA is an active voice in promoting the benefits of keeping the river systems open for navigation.
+In their own words, the PNWA is a collaboration of ports, businesses, public agencies and individuals who combine their economic and political strength in support of navigation, energy, trade and economic development throughout the Pacific Northwest (PNW).
+The organization’s history dates back to the projects of the New Deal in 1934.
+The group, known then as the Inland Empire Waterways Association, petitioned President Roosevelt to fund a navigation lock along the Columbia River just east of Portland, Ore.

 Since then, the PNWA has been a leader in securing Congressional authorization for the necessary funds to build another seven locks and dams along both the Snake and Columbia River.
 The PNWA also works hard to maintain and improve navigability.
 They advocate for deepening the draft and improving the jetties that allow safe passage into the Columbia River.